verygoodsecurity/netlify-plugin-vgs/README.md

 ## Overview
 In this guide, we cover:
 - How to install and use vgs-netlify-plugin
-- How to setup local development environment and work with netlify/VGS collect
+- How to set up a local development environment and work with netlify/VGS collect

 ## Configure Netlify

-First, get `clientId` and `clientSecret` credentials by following [this guide]([VGS CLI service account](https://www.verygoodsecurity.com/docs/development/vgs-git-flow/#1-provision-a-service-account))
+First, get `clientId` and `clientSecret` credentials by following [this guide](https://www.verygoodsecurity.com/docs/development/vgs-git-flow/#1-provision-a-service-account).
 Then, get the ID of your vault `vaultId` in the [VGS Dashboard](https://dashboard.verygoodsecurity.com)

 Finally, let's create environment variables on the Netlify side, so they will be available during each build (go to the Platform section and copy it from the top of the page)